Offrami

-Rami Eid, known professionally as offrami, is a music producer from Lebanon, residing in Los Angeles.
-Offrami began his career by going under the artist name "RAMI", accumulating over eight hundred thousand monthly listeners on Spotify.
+Rami Eid, known professionally as offrami, is a music producer from Lebanon who resides in Los Angeles. offrami began his career by going under the artist name "RAMI", accumulating over eight hundred thousand monthly listeners on Spotify.
 In 2019, he decided to change his official artist name from RAMI to offrami forcing him to change his artist account on all streaming platforms.
-He currently has over nine hundred thousand monthly listeners on Spotify under his new artist name offrami.
+He currently has over 1.2 million monthly listeners on Spotify under the name offrami.

 Career

 Early life

-Offrami was born on March 12, 1994, in Abu Dhabi, United Arab Emirates but is of Lebanese descent.
+Rami Eid was born on March 12, 1994, in Abu Dhabi, United Arab Emirates and is of Lebanese descent.
 He spent the majority of his youth in Beirut before moving to Florida to pursue his passion of making music.
 He began attending Full Sail University, one of the top ranked colleges for music production in the US, and majored in Recording Arts.
 Right after graduating, offrami took up an internship at a recording studio in Glenwood, California called Glenwood Place Studios where he was able to get a first-hand view of well-known artists and their producers work.
-The artists included but are not limited to names such as Lil Wayne, Bruno Mars, Burna Boy, and Pharrell Williams.
+The artists included Lil Wayne, Bruno Mars, Burna Boy, and Pharrell Williams.
 This fueled his passion for music and set him on the path of turning his hobby of music production into a full-time career.

 2016

-Offrami started off his career as a remix-artist in an attempt to prove himself and build an audience before launching any originals.
+offrami started off his career as a remix-artist in an attempt to prove himself and build an audience before launching any originals.
 His rise to fame began with his remix of Arizona's song 'I Was Wrong' reaching No. 1 on Hype Machine and racking over seven million plays on SoundCloud.
 His first remix's success allowed him to receive additional remix requests by artists taking on another track shortly after called 'Swim' by Cape Cub under the label Disco:Wax - Sony Norde.
 'Swim' racked over twenty million plays on Spotify and was offrami's second song to reach No. 1 on Hype Machine.
 2016 included another remix by offrami for MaJLo's song 'Another Day' which racked over fifteen million plays on Spotify.
 After seeing his remixes successes, offrami decided to end the year by releasing an original along with artist Natio, 'Breathing', under the label Armada Music.